 Although they may be well-intentioned, some statements are best avoided, McMartin and Dr. Spring said.

 - Don’t tell the person, “It could be worse,” Dr. Spring said.
-While technically it may be true, “it’s never helpful,” he said.
+While technically it may be true, “it’s not helpful,” he said.

 - Avoid using the words “always” and “never,” which are rarely true, he added.

 - Spring also advises against saying, “It’s going to get better.”
 He said, “That can feel like too much — too overwhelming and unrealistic.”

 - McMartin says to avoid invalidating statements such as, “Well, at least you have a job,” or, “Well, at least you have your family.”
 Those types of statements don’t reflect “the current emotional state that people are in,” she said.

 Getting professional help

 Many resources can help a person struggling emotionally or from a mental illness.